-We engage in projects which can not be realized with off the shelf licenced RTL or off the shelf hardware.
+We engage in projects which can not be realized with of-the-shelf licensed RTL or of-the-shelf hardware.
 We realize projects for clients who require high quality design deliverables.
-We differentiate ourself by delivering to oru clients formally verified source code using formal properties and extensive testbench and device model simulations.
+We differentiate ourself by delivering to our clients formally verified source code and extensive testbenches and device model simulations.

 Explore our portfolio of past projects to discover how we're empowering engineers and designers to create solutions tailored to deliver value.